oer4sdi/OER-MetadataAccessVia-OGC-CSW/Storyboard.md

 ## Chapter 3: Metadata Catalog Services
   ### 3.1 How to organize Metadata in a Catalog Service
-  * whats needed for INSPIRE Metadataset
+  * whats needed to create an INSPIRE Metadataset
   ### 3.2 OGC CSW
   * what is a CSW
   * CSW methods and structures